 - Right-click the new module that you just created and select New Process.

 - In the Create New Process dialog box, in the Process Name field, type the name for a process that matches your use case.

-- (Optional) If you want to collect business metrics for your workflow processes, from the Record Metrics list, select true.
+- (Optional) If you want to collect business metrics for your workflow processes, set the Record Metrics flag to true.